Millcreek Mall: Outside the Millcreek Mall

-The Millcreek Mall Pavilion consists of stores including Ross Dress for Less, HomeGoods, Michaels Arts & Crafts, Christmas Tree Shops, Five Below, Carter's, Ulta Beauty, Vertical Jump Park, DSW Shoe Warehouse, and Dick's Sporting Goods.
+The Millcreek Mall Pavilion consists of stores including Ross Dress for Less, HomeGoods, Michaels Arts & Crafts, Five Below, Rally House, Carter's, Ulta Beauty, Vertical Jump Park, and DSW Shoe Warehouse.

-The mall property is also home to several restaurants including Max & Erma's, Smokey Bones Barbeque and Grill, Outback Steakhouse, Red Lobster, Starbucks, Picasso's Deli, Cold Stone Creamery, Arby's and Aoyama Japanese Steakhouse, which is in a former Chi-Chi's.
+The mall property is also home to several restaurants including Max & Erma's, Smokey Bones Barbeque and Grill, Outback Steakhouse, Starbucks, Picasso's Deli, Cold Stone Creamery, Arby's and Aoyama Japanese Steakhouse, which is in a former Chi-Chi's.

 A Homewood Suites, TownePlace Suites and a Fairfield Inn also sit on the property.
 The former Blair store, originally a Children's Palace toy store, has been converted into the Erie Institute of Technology (EIT).
 The Hills / Ames department store, which sat empty for over five years, became All Seasons Market Place & Flea Market but now houses At Home, a home decor store.
 Also on the property is the former Cinema 6, a discount movie theater, which is now the Elevate! church.

 A Men's Wearhouse, OfficeMax, David's Bridal, Ollie's Bargain Outlet, and many smaller stores also occupy land on the site of the Millcreek Mall.

 On July 3, 2019, Sonic Drive-In opened up in the former Sears Auto Center lot.